 In order to live a good life, Felix must learn the truth of his situation.

 It has been more than 3 years since his parents left him in the orphanage and his great desire is to be reunited with them.

 The opponents are the Nazis, not that Felix knows this.
 However, the reader knows this, which is enough.

 The inciting incident happens on the first page.
 Felix finds a whole carrot floating in his soup.
 He takes this as some sort of sign from his parents.
 He will break out of the orphanage, go back to his house in the village and find his parents working in their bookshop.

 He finds that when he gets to the bookshop his parents are no longer living there.

-The battle is often a three part affair: gate, gauntlet, visit to death.
+The big struggle is often a three part affair: gate, gauntlet, visit to death.

 The gate scenes happen as the two children walk to the city, where they come across death and destruction everywhere.
 The image of the dead old lady is resonant, especially since Felix wants to carry her on his back as well as Zelda but doesn’t have the capacity.

 There is a really clear gauntlet scene as the children walk into the city.
 There are soldiers lining the street and Gleitzman paints a really clear picture: